-When you choose a UPMC primary care physician (PCP), you can establish a lasting relationship that can benefit you through a lifetime.
+When you choose a UPMC primary care physician (PCP), you can establish a lasting relationship that can benefit you throughout a lifetime.
 Our doctors provide wellness services and treatment for medical conditions that range from common to complex.

-UPMC Primary Care
+UPMC Primary Care includes:

 Learn how integrating genetics (the study of genes and the way that certain traits or conditions are passed down from generation to generation) with primary care can enhance your health care (PDF).

 When arriving at your primary care office, you can expect: